The Handicap System

-At its core, handicap totes betting is a points system.
+At its core, handicap bets on horse racing totes is a points system.
 Take two teams in a rugby game for example.
 Team A is the favourite and is slated to beat Team B by a certain amount of points.
 The betting sites and bookies will then allocate a minus amount of points to Team A before the match even begins.
 To beat Team B on the books, Team A will now have to win by that amount of points.
 If they do not win by that amount of points or more, Team B has won on the bookie’s books, and the payout goes to those who bet on Team B. This is, of course, a very simplified version of how the bookies set the handicaps up.

 Shopping For Odds

 The odds on each game or race vary from site to site.
 Not every betting site or bookie will allocate the same handicap to a team, so it is well worth your while to shop around a bit and find the odds that you think are the best representative of the teams or participants.
 There are a number of odds comparison sites which take the brunt of the work out of shopping around, as they do just what they sound like, and compare odds from various sites.
 This allows you as a punter to go to one place, and be able to choose what you think are the best odds for your game.

 One of the things that the point spread system, or handicap betting, has taken out of the equation is a draw.
 When two teams play, there will always be a clear winner according to the handicap system.
 This ensures that no matter what happens there will be an outcome according to the bookies.